Ankou: Appearance in subcultures

 Every parish in Brittany is said to have its own Ankou.
 In Breton tradition, the squealing of railway wheels outside one's home is supposed to be Karrigell an Ankou ("The Wheelbarrow of Ankou").
 Similarly, the cry of the owl is referred to as Labous an Ankou ("The Death Bird").
 The Ankou is also found on the baptismal font at La Martyre where he is shown holding a human head.

-In Media

-In Touhou 4: Lotus Land Story the character of Elly is more than likely based on Ankou.

-L'Ankou, the twenty-seventh album of the Spirou et Fantasio series, written and drawn by Fournier, serialised in 1976 in the Spirou magazine, published as a hardcover album in 1977.

-In the first season of Black Snow l'Ankou is referenced in a letter sealed away in a time capsule.

-In the game Virche Evermore a character named Ankou, posing as the Watchman of Death.

-In the Pathfinder role-playing game, an Ankou is a shadowy skeletal assassin from the world of the fey.

-In the tenth episode of the third season of the French comedy medieval fantasy television series Kaamelott (titled "l'Ankou"), this spirit appears as a friendly and convivial character who asks for help transporting the dead bodies as, in his opinion, they are too heavy to carry on his own.
-He is portrayed by Ged Marlon.